 Ensure physical distancing between adults of 1.5m, wherever possible.

-Where possible and applicable sleep children at least 1.5 metres apart or head to toe to reduce the risk of COVID-19 transmission.
+Where possible and applicable children should be put down to sleep at least 1.5 metres apart or head to toe to reduce the risk of COVID-19 transmission.

 Avoid any non-essential activities that involve close personal contact.